 Daniel is a prolific writer.
 He published a work of fiction which is currently being revised for a second publication.
 He also wrote and published the “Messianic Siddur for Shabbat” for his congregation’s use, and for the Messianic Community at large.
 He published the “Messianic Haggadah for Pesakh,” which he wrote and which the congregation has used for years at Passover.
 He completed a Bar and Bat Mitzvah Study Guide for all ages, which will publish soon.
 He will soon publish a “Messianic Madrikh” for Messianic Jewish Life Cycle events from birth to death, and an Apologetics to our Jewish people called “Why Do You Ask of Me My Name?”
 He has another work of fiction on the back burner, because he also has been working on a volume of the Holy Scriptures for the last six and a half years, translating from Hebrew and Aramaic “HaDavar יהוה “, the Word of יהוה .
-It will be completed and published in the fall of 2018.
+It will be completed and published in late 2018 to early 2019, if Abba is willing.
 This volume will reveal the Name of יהוה as it is used in the original texts of both the Original [OT] and Renewed Covenant [NT] [from the Aramaic Peshitta] scriptures, the Name of Yeshua as it is properly spelled and pronounced in both the Tanakh [OT] and Brit Khadashah [NT].
 It will remain faithful to the Jewish flavor of the Sacred Writings, and correct certain mistranslations that seem to support doctrine and not adhere to definition and context for interpretation.
 He also wrote the bulk of the content on the congregation’s website, www.battzion.org.

 Daniel has been happily married to Melanie for 26 years, and has two children, a son named Jacob and a daughter named Shelby, and now his first grandson, Malakai.
-He plays piano and sings, helping to lead worship in the Synagogue, and has written many songs of worship, some of which are used in the congregation and will soon be released for public consumption, along with the congregation’s other original music.
+He plays piano and sings, helping to lead worship in the Synagogue, and has written many melodies of worship, some of which are used in the congregation and will soon be released for public consumption, along with the congregation’s other original music.